jeya-maria-jose/KiU-Net-pytorch/BRATS/README.md

 ### Acknowledgement.

-This code is built in top of the awesome dataloaders provided by [Thuyen Ngo](https://github.com/thuyen), found at [Link](https://github.com/ieee820/BraTS2018-tumor-segmentation).
+This code is built on top of the awesome dataloaders provided by [Thuyen Ngo](https://github.com/thuyen), found at [Link](https://github.com/ieee820/BraTS2018-tumor-segmentation).